 Therefore, the company with higher SSGR can increase their sales growth rate in normal times and maintain current sales growth rate during tough times without leveraging their balance sheet by taking on debt.

-Business model of VST Tillers Tractors Limited, provides it the ability to grow at a much higher growth rate (SSGR=55-65%) than its achieved sales growth rate of 17% over past 10 years.
-VST Tillers Tractors Limited has significant cushion to reduce its profitability, dividend payout ratio and fixed asset turnover during tough times and still not fall into debt trap, thereby providing a resilient business model and a high margin of safety to the investor.
+The business model of Paushak Ltd provides it with the ability to grow at a much higher growth rate (SSGR=50-70%) than its achieved sales growth rate of 19% over the past 10 years.
+Paushak Ltd has significant cushion to reduce its profitability, dividend payout ratio and fixed asset turnover during tough times and still not fall into a debt trap, thereby providing a resilient business model and a high margin of safety to the investor.

 2) If the SSGR less than current sales growth rate:

-LT Foods Limited has been growing its sales at a growth rate of about 22-23% over last 10 years, however, its business model indicates that in the current situation it is not able to sustain any growth beyond 7% in the business as its SSGR is almost 0-7%.
-LT Foods Limited has to raise almost entire amount of funds to support its growth from additional sources like debt.
+Rain Industries Ltd has been growing its sales at a growth rate of about 15% over last 10 years; however, its business model indicates that in the current situation it is not able to sustain any growth in the business as its SSGR is almost 0%.
+Rain Industries Ltd has to raise almost the entire amount of funds to support its growth from additional sources like debt.
+As a result, the total debt of the company has increased from ₹3,178 cr in FY2010 to ₹7,845 cr in FY2019.

-Rising debt levels increase the bankruptcy risk of the business during tough times as we have seen recently in case of Electrosteel Steels Limited, which has been taken over by its lenders.
+Rising debt levels increase the bankruptcy risk of the business during tough times as we have seen recently in multiple cases in the Indian corporate world like Essar Steel Ltd. Many of these companies were sold by lenders to new promoters to recover their money.

 3) If the SSGR is equal to current sales growth rate:

-Therefore, I find that the business model of the companies with SSGR higher than current growth rate, is more resilient and sustainable during downturns.
-Thus SSGR forms key parameter to assess the margin of safety in the business model of a company in my stock analysis.
+Therefore, I find that the business model of the companies with SSGR higher than the current growth rate is more resilient and sustainable during downturns.
+Thus SSGR forms a key parameter to assess the margin of safety in the business model of a company in my stock analysis.

-I believe that free cash flow (FCF) is the ultimate measure of investibility of any company.
+I believe that free cash flow (FCF) is the ultimate measure of investability of any company.
 It is calculated as the surplus cash with the company after meeting its capital expenditure requirements.

 FCF = CFO – Capex